 Old Telegraph Track is an iconic 4WD track in Cape York

-Old Telegraph Track (OTT) is the name of a rough road accessible only during the dry season located on Cape York, in tropical north Queensland, Australia.
+Old Telegraph Track (OTT) is a rugged road accessible only during the dry season located on Cape York in tropical North Queensland, Australia.
 Be sure to keep an eye out for crocodiles.

 Can you drive the Old Telegraph Track?